jhudsl/tidyversecourse/docs/04-dataviz.md

 * column names could be more informative
 * too many digits in the `avg` column
-* Caption/title is missing
+* caption/title is missing
-* Source of data not included.
+* source of data not included

 To begin addressing these issues, we can use the `add_header_above` function from `kableExtra()` to specify that the min, avg, and max columns refer to `price` in US dollars (USD).
 Additionally, `kable()` takes a `digits` argument to specify how many significant digits to display.
 This takes care of the display of too many digits in the `avg` column.
 Finally, we can also style the table so that every other row is shaded, helping our eye to keep each row's information separate from the other rows using `kable_styling()` from `kableExtra`.
 These few changes really improve the readability of the table.